What were the first games?

-One very early game used a small flat piece of wood or bone or clay with two holes in it.
+One very early toy used a small flat piece of wood or bone or clay with two holes in it.
 You put a leather thong or a piece of vine or a string through each hole and spun the string to wind up the toy; then when you pull the strings out tight the disk spins around and makes a buzzing noise.

-How to make your own buzzer toy with clay
+History of toys: how to make your own buzzer toy with clay

 African kids liked to play singing and rhythm games too.
 For instance, they might stand in a circle.
 The leader would clap a rhythm and then the others would clap the same thing, and then the leader would clap something harder, more complicated, and the others would try to copy it.

-Many people did play that way in Africa, and possibly people have played that way since prehistoric times.
+Many people did play African board games that way, and possibly people have played that way since prehistoric times.
 People often used farming words like “sowing” to describe how you moved in Mancala, so maybe the game got started about the same time as farming, about 8000 BC.

-Learn by Doing – Play African games
+Learn by Doing – Play some of these games

 More about Ancient Egyptian games

-More about board games
+And more about board games